-Interested in becoming a volunteer counsellor for Marriage Care?
+Interested in becoming a volunteer Relationship Counsellor for Marriage Care?

 Marriage Care believe that supporting couple relationships is a matter of social justice as poor relationships lead to greater inequalities in our society.
-Our volunteer counsellors enable those in need to access professional counselling – regardless of their ability to pay.
+Our relationship counsellors enable those in need to access professional counselling – regardless of their ability to pay – by providing two counselling sessions per week on a voluntary basis.

 I am already a qualified counsellor.
 How can I join Marriage Care?

-Qualified counsellors follow almost the same route as new practitioners, including volunteering for our Marriage Preparation service.
+Qualified counsellors follow almost the same route as those who are not qualified, including volunteering for our Marriage Preparation service.
 Please see the Pathways for more information.

 Do qualified counsellors get paid?